clidey/whodb/docs/docs.md

 <br /><p align="center"><img src="./images/table-cell-inline-edit-action.png" alt="Table cell preview" width="400" /></p>
 This should show a popup like below and you can hit "Check" to apply changes.
 It should reflect in the cell right away if the action is successful!
 [Note: on the bottom right, "Preview" icon will show for support previews.
 Click to switch to preview mode]
 <br /><p align="center"><img src="./images/table-cell-inline-edit-input.png" alt="Table cell preview" width="400" /></p>
+Note: Currently, Redis does not support "set" fields to be inline edited.

 ### Graph Visualization